 Upon returning to my shelter, at 2:30am, I drifted off to sleep with mixed emotions; Excited and amazed at what I had just observed, and saddened, and enraged too I suppose, for their loss of life in our "progress".
 Anyways, I wont get started about the enormity of our impact, much of it unnecessary, upon the world we live in.
 You all are aware.

-If your interested in learning more about this incredible journey of life, here is a great National Geographic article on the Leatherback.
+If your interested in learning more about this incredible journey of life, here is a great

 But your not here to read about Tortugas!
 You want to know about the Monkeys, Crocodiles, and bird life!
 Right?
 Well here is a hard to see shot of a Howler monkey.
 Up to this point I had only heard their cry.
 I named this one Coco.